 Currently, U.S. courts apply ADA accessibility requirements to websites, which means that websites should comply with the ADA.

-With recent data showing the number of ADA website compliance cases rising, website owners need to know how to become ADA-compliant and ensure their websites meet the relevant standards.
+Recent data shows the number of ADA website compliance cases rising.
+Website owners need to know how to become both inclusive and ADA-compliant to ensure their websites meet the relevant standards.

 In this blog, we'll cover what you will need to know about ADA website compliance lawsuits in 2023.
-We’ll explain what ADA compliance is, what the most common ADA website compliance violations are, and how to avoid an ADA compliance lawsuit.
+We’ll explain what ADA compliance is, what the most common ADA website compliance violations are, and how to mitigate the risk of an ADA compliance lawsuit while ensuring your website is open to all.

 What is the Americans with Disabilities Act?